-She is a member of the Remuneration and Nomination Committee and the Audit and Risk Committee.
+She is a member of the Remuneration and Nomination Committee, the Audit and Risk Committee and the Independent Board Committee.

 Ms Stubbs is currently a director of HMC Funds Management Limited (as the responsible entity of the HomeCo Daily Needs REIT).